HaloFunTime/hft-backend/README.md

 ## Directory Structure

 We are utilizing a slightly non-standard structure for this Django project.
-Our main Django settings are contained in a "special" app called `config` that lives underneath the project root (which contains shared abstract models in `models.py`, the primary `settings.py` and `urls.py` files, and ASGI/WSGI configs).
+Our main Django settings are contained in a "special" app called `config` that lives underneath the project root (which contains the primary `settings.py` and `urls.py` files, as well as ASGI/WSGI configs).

 All other Django apps are contained in `/apps`.
 Deployment/release scripts are contained in `/scripts`, static files are contained in `/static`, and templates are contained in `/templates`.